CAI is different from NAA’s other designations. It’s a three-year program in which attendees spend a week each year onsite at Indiana University.

 classes for a year before returning to the program.

-Want to know more about CAI week?
-Click here to view 2021 CAI Week FAQs
+Want to know more about the virtual CAI week?
+Click here to view 2021 virtual CAI Week FAQs